-The job may pay well, but if you want to be a computer and information systems (CIS) manager, you need a significant amount of formal education.
+The job may pay well, but to become a computer and information systems (CIS) manager, you need a significant amount of formal education.

-You can pursue computer information systems management if you are involved in making both hardware and software-related decisions on behalf of an organization.
-You should also be qualified for a career at the upper management level.
+Computer information systems management is a career option for those involved in making hardware and software-related decisions for an organization.
+Candidates should also be qualified for careers at the upper management level.

-These qualifications include a bachelor’s degree or higher in computer science, and exceptional abilities in communication, leadership, and decision-making.
-To learn more about this career, read on.
+These qualifications include a bachelor’s degree or higher in computer science and exceptional communication, leadership, and decision-making abilities.
+Read on to learn more about this career.

 Computer and Information Systems Manager Duties

 A company that needs computer technology to keep things running depends on a computer and information systems manager.
-All computer-related issues like software updates are the responsibility of this CIS manager.
+This CIS manager is responsible for all computer-related issues, such as software updates.

-An entire organization’s computer efforts may be overseen by the manager.
+The manager may oversee an entire organization’s computer efforts.
 For example, they may supervise the installation of new computer hardware and the maintenance of security networks.

 A computer information systems manager can supervise all computer software engineers, computer systems analysts, computer support specialists, and computer programmers.

 In office environments, computer and information system managers may be expected to work beyond the usual 40-hour workweek.
-They may also be required on weekends or through the night if an issue requires it.
+They may also be required on weekends or at night if an issue requires it.

 Education Requirements for CIS Manager

-Computer information systems managers typically have a bachelor’s degree in computer-related disciplines such as information systems administration, information science, or computer science.
+Computer information systems managers typically have bachelor’s degrees in computer-related disciplines such as administration, information science, or computer science.

-But, some employers may favor managers with an educational experience at the graduate level.
-It takes four years to complete a bachelor’s degree program, with an additional two years expected if a master’s degree is sought.
+However, some employers may favor managers with educational experience at the graduate level.
+Completing a bachelor’s degree program takes four years, with an additional two years expected if a master’s degree is sought.

-For these two programs, the coursework focuses on topics such as computer engineering, statistics, system design, database management, mathematics, systems security, and networking.
+The coursework for these two programs focuses on topics such as computer engineering, statistics, system design, database management, mathematics, systems security, and networking.

 Skills and Training